Fundamental Constructs in Programming Languages: Facets of Funcons

 Appendix~\ref{app:binding} summarises the funcons for representing name binding.

 \QUESTION{Do funcons have static scopes for bindings?} The difference between static and dynamic scopes concerns procedural abstraction.
-A value that represents an abstraction is constructed from an unevaluated argument~$X$ by the funcon $\NAME{abstraction}(X)$.
+A value that represents an abstraction is constructed from an \textit{unevaluated} argument~$X$ by the funcon $\NAME{abstraction}(X)$.
 The abstraction value can be subsequently enacted, which evaluates the argument~$X$ -- potentially in a different context from that where the abstraction value was constructed.

-Constructed abstraction values thus naturally have dynamic scopes for bindings.
-To obtain static scopes, the funcon $\NAME{closure}(X)$ computes a closure value: an abstraction whose argument evaluation starts by ignoring the current bindings and restoring the abstraction-time bindings.
+Constructed abstraction values thus naturally have \textit{dynamic} scopes for bindings.
+To obtain \textit{static} scopes, the funcon $\NAME{closure}(X)$ computes a closure value: an abstraction whose argument evaluation starts by ignoring the current bindings and (locally) re-declaring the abstraction-time bindings.

 \QUESTION{How do funcons distinguish between constant and mutable variables?} In programming languages, imperative variables usually have names.
-It may be tempting to regard variable names as bound directly to values: bindings become mutable, and assignment to a variable name updates its binding.
-Constants then correspond to single-assignment variables.
-However, such a simplistic conceptual analysis does not easily extend to concepts such as aliasing and call by reference.
+It may be tempting to regard variable names as \textit{bound} directly to values: bindings then need to be mutable, assignment to a variable name updates its binding, and constants correspond to single-assignment variables.
+However, such a simplistic analysis does not easily extend to features such as aliasing and call by reference.

-A more satisfactory conceptual basis for imperative variables is to regard them as independent storage locations. \footnote{Funcons have not yet been developed for `relaxed' memory models or data marshalling.} The declaration of a named variable involves the allocation of storage (optionally with an initial value) together with binding the name of the variable to the storage location.
+A more satisfactory conceptual basis for imperative variables is to regard them as independent storage \textit{locations}. \footnote{Funcons have not yet been developed for `relaxed' memory models or data marshalling.} The declaration of a named variable involves allocation of storage (optionally with an initial value) together with binding the name of the variable to the storage location.
 Assignment to a named variable then affects what value is stored at the location, but leaves the bindings unchanged.
 Aliasing can now be understood simply as the simultaneous binding of different names to the same location.

-The funcons for imperative variables involve a mutable $\NAME{store}(\sigma)$ entity, mapping locations to their current values.
+The funcons for imperative variables involve an auxiliary mutable entity $\NAME{store}(\sigma)$, mapping locations to their currently assigned values.
 The store supports allocation (and recycling) of locations for values of any type, and their initialisation, assignment, and inspection.
-It is completely independent of the $\NAME{environment}(\rho)$ entity used for name bindings.
+It is completely independent of the auxiliary entity $\NAME{environment}(\rho)$ used to represent the current name bindings.